 Visit the library's website provided by the Upper Hudson Library system

 The Rensselaer Public Library has been in the city since before the city was founded (as the Bath-on-Hudson Library).
 The Rensselaer Library received its absolute charter in 1904 and has been in a few locations including school #2 and Broadway.
 In 2009 the library moved to its current location on East street, across from the Amtrak station, in a newly renovated building.
 The library provides public access computers, programs for children and adults, materials on loan, inter-library loan through the Upper Hudson Library system, and meeting rooms for groups, tutors and classes.
-Literacy Volunteers of Rensselaer County, U.S. Commitee for Refugees and Immigrants, Living Resources, and Beginnings Music Group use the library's space for classes.
+Literacy Volunteers of Rensselaer County, U.S. Committee for Refugees and Immigrants, and Living Resources use the library's space for classes.
 Every summer the library has a Summer Reading Program following the NY state collaborative theme, that encourages children and teens to read during the summer.